 What are the ten best cruciferous vegetables to improve health and fitness?
 Cruciferous vegetables are incredible superfoods with cancer-fighting properties and high levels of vitamins and minerals.
-What makes this group of veggies so important is the number of nutrients for each type of veg is much higher than any other plant-based group.
+This group of veggies is essential because the number of nutrients for each type of veg is much higher than any other plant-based group.
 This article looks at the ten best cruciferous vegetables to improve health and fitness.

-Broccoli is a must-have in your daily diet if you want to boost your immune system and strengthen your body.
+Broccoli is a must-have in your daily diet to boost your immune system and strengthen your body.
 This cruciferous vegetable contains the highest vitamin C, folic acid, and vitamin A levels and tops the list for super vegetables.

 2. Brussel Sprouts

-Along with broccoli, Brussel sprouts are also one of the best cruciferous vegetables.
-It offers vitamins A, C, E, folic acid, and omega-3.
+Brussels sprouts are also one of the best cruciferous vegetables and broccoli.
+It offers vitamins A, C, and E, folic acid, and omega-3.
 It also has 2g of protein and fiber and only 6g of carbs.

-You can serve cauliflower raw or cooked, and it provides folate, vitamin B6, and potassium.
+You can serve cauliflower raw or cooked, providing folate, vitamin B6, and potassium.
 We can also use cauliflower as a rice substitute.
 What is also impressive about this cruciferous vegetable is that it comprises 14mg of calcium.
 Because it is fat-free, cholesterol, and sodium-free, it is one of the best veggies to include in a balanced diet.

 6. Bok Choy

-If you consumed only 34g of watercress, you would receive 100% of your vitamin K requirements for the day.
+If you consumed only 34g of watercress, you would receive 100% of your daily vitamin K requirements.
 Watercress belongs to the cabbage family and provides small amounts of thiamine, magnesium, potassium, vitamins B6, E, and folate.